What does a forensic musicologist do?

 Start with Access, which as we’ve said most often must be inferred and therefore a function of substantial similarity such that a musicologist will assert, “there’s no other way these two works could be so similiar!”
 Substantial similarity meanwhile is distinguishable from insubstantial similarity mostly by virtue of dissectible protected and unprotected elements of ideas and expressions in the music.
 This is the purview of expert musicologists who are able to factor in (some would say “filter out”) the originality and protectability of the musical elements when evaluating the quantity and quality of the similarity between two works.

-The importance of originality in copyright infringement.
+The importance of Originality in copyright infringement.

 Originality informs both the forensics regarding musical similarity and the legal protectability by copyright.
 A plaintiff must first have a registered copyright to initiate a litigation, and that copyright protects only the original elements in the work.
 Unoriginal elements might be “building blocks,” the basic elements and conventions in music, available to all authors; scales, chords, sequences, cadences, forms, and so forth.
 And unoriginal elements obviously include that which can be observed in prior art, things therefore created by another author before the plaintiff.
 The plaintiff has no claim over such elements.
 Forensically, the defendant author of Song B cannot be assumed to have copied an unoriginal or commonplace element from Song A or likely from anywhere.
 And indeed, that which is commonplace is not “probative of copying,” but instead supports a thesis of independent creation.